ali-raheem/Kraken-Trailing-Bot/README.md

 # Kraken Trailing Bot

 ```
-DISCLAIMER: I am not responsible for your lost money.
+DISCLAIMER: I am not responsible for your lost money, or any trouble you get into to.
 I have lost **LOADS** of money with this, bugs can potentially cost you dearly.
 You have been warned.
 ```